-In extending the analysis to the three cases, it is possible to observe that, despite the differences in the reporting model adopted (see below), in all the three reports it is possible to find information on the following elements:
+In extending the analysis to the three cases, it is possible to observe that, despite the differences in the reporting model adopted (see below), in all the three reports, it is possible to find information on the following elements:

-- Governance; - Identified Material Aspects and Boundaries/Materiality; - Organisational profile/Organisational overview and external environment;

-- Stakeholders engagement/relationship; - Strategy and Analysis/Strategic focus and future orientation/Strategy and resource allocation.
+- governance: - Identified Material Aspects and Boundaries/materiality; - Profile/organizational overview and Organisational external environment; - · stakeholders engagement/relationship; and - Strategy and Analysis/strategic focus and future orientation/strategy and resource allocation.

-This can be explained by the fact that these can be considered as the key elements around which the preparation of these forms of reporting revolve, and therefore there has been the willingness by all the three companies to attribute a higher value to them.
-In addition, the reporting on these elements can represent a distinctive aspect as compared to those companies that adopt traditional reporting models.
-By providing information on their organisational characteristics and contexts, strategy, governance, on the relationships with stakeholders and on the processes adopted to identify and prioritise material issues, they can, in fact, improve their image, thus becoming more recognizable on the market, have an easier access to financing and credit capital, promote relations and relationships with the various categories of stakeholders, and acquire a better positioning within the value chain of the industry in which they operate.
-In general terms they improve their social license to operate (Provasnek, 2017).
+This can be explained by the fact that these can be considered as the key elements around which the preparation of these forms of reporting revolve, and therefore, there has been the willingness by all the three companies to attribute a higher value to them.
+In addition, the reporting on these elements can represent a distinctive aspect as compared with those companies that adopt traditional reporting models.
+By providing information on their organizational characteristics and contexts, strategy, and governance, on the relationships with stakeholders, and on the processes adopted to identify and prioritize material issues, they can, in fact, improve their image, thus becoming more recognizable on the market, have an easier access to financing and credit capital, promote relations and relationships with the various categories of stakeholders, and acquire a better positioning within the value chain of the industry in which they operate.
+In general terms, they improve their social license to operate (Provasnek, Sentic, & Schmid, 2017).